davquar/Architetture2/Homeworks/HW3/README.md

 Write a MIPS program that:

-- Defined the two recursive functions;
+- Defines the two recursive functions;
-- Define the `main` procedure, that:
+- Defines the `main` procedure, that:
   1. Reads the number of items `N`;
   2. Stores it in `vector[0]`;
   3. Reads the next `N` items and stores them in the vector;